martineausw/ziggurat/README.md

 }
 ```

-The `impl` function is ultimately unnecessary in name and structure, but I am partial to it's compartmentalized nature.
+The `impl` function is ultimately unnecessary in name and structure, but I am partial to it's compartmentalized nature when defining more complex types.

 ### Parameters